Kardashev scale: Sagan's finer classification

 where K is the Kardashev type of a civilization and W is the amount of power it uses, in watts.
-Thus, a Type 1.1 civilization would be defined by a power of 10^{17} watts, while a Type 2.3 civilization would be able to harness 10^{29} watts.
+Thus, a Type 1.1 civilization would be defined by a power of ×10^17 watts, while a Type 2.3 civilization would be able to harness ×10^29 watts.

 Moreover, the above formula could be used to extrapolate beyond Kardashev's original types.
 For example, a Type 0 civilization, not defined by Kardashev, would control about 1 MW of power (equivalent to having around 100 campfires burning at any given time); on Earth, the emergence of Type 0 civilizations is roughly concurrent with the rise of civilization in a general sense.

 Sagan estimated that, according to this revised scale, 1970s humanity would be Type 0.7 (about 10 terawatts), equivalent to 0.16% of the power available on Earth.
 This level is characterized, according to him, by the ability to self-destruct, which he calls "technological adolescence".
-In 2021, the total world energy consumption was 595.15 exajoules (165,319 TWh), equivalent to an average power consumption of 18.87 TW or a Kardashev rating of 0.73.
+In 2021, the total world energy consumption was 595.15 exajoules (165319 TWh), equivalent to an average power consumption of 18.87 TW or a Kardashev rating of 0.73.

 Sagan also suggests that, for completeness, an alphabetical scale should be added to indicate the level of social development, expressed in the amount of information available to the civilization.
-Thus, a Class A civilization would be based on 10^{6} bits of information (less than any recorded human culture), a Class B on 10^{7}, a Class C on 10^{8}, and so on.
+Thus, a Class A civilization would be based on ×10^6 bits of information (less than any recorded human culture), a Class B on ×10^7 bits, a Class C on ×10^8 bits, and so on.
 Humanity in 1973 would belong to the "0.7 H" class.
 According to Sagan, the first civilization with which humanity would come into contact could be between "1.5 J" and "1.8 K"; a galactic supercivilization would be at the "3 Q" stage, while a federation of galaxies could be at the "4 Z" stage.
 The information and energy axes are not strictly interdependent, so even a level Z civilization would not have to be Kardashev Type III.
 Sagan believed that no civilization had yet reached level Z, speculating that so much unique information would exceed that of all the intelligent species in a galactic supercluster, and observing that the universe is not old enough to exchange information effectively over large distances.

-In 2017, the total amount of information generated on the internet was 26 zettabytes (with an estimated 120 zettabytes in 2023), equivalent to 0.73 R/S on Sagan's combined scale.
+In 2017, the total amount of information generated on the internet was 26 zettabytes (with an estimated 120 zettabytes in 2023), equivalent to 0.73 S on Sagan's combined scale.